-In a recent article in HBR, Simone Bhan Ahuja summarizes his experiences with corporate innovation labs:
+In a very nice piece on innovation management in a recent article in HBR, Simone Bhan Ahuja summarizes his experiences with corporate innovation labs:

 First a short TLDR of Simones article: Up to 90% of innovation labs fail to deliver on their promise (up to 90%, one expert says)

 - Lack of alignment with the business.
 Address by:

 - Vision (Create one by using from-to statements “We want to go from placing big innovation bets to trying many small experiments and rapid prototyping,”)

 - Growth (When an idea is validated and needs to go outside the lab, what happens?)

 - People (How do you support intrapreneurs.
 How do you facilitate close customer interaction)